blacklightpy/vaultofknowledge/Global Positioning System.md

 P-code (Precison Code)
 M-Code (Military Code)

+**Protocols**

+Q. NMEA vs RTCM?
+Some Telite modules have NMEA (LG79D, etc.) and others too.
+RTKLib supports RTCM as well as proprietary formats of some devices in their reports.
+So.. implementing a custom format should be possible if required data is available.
+I saw in NMEA 0183 (used in LG79D) wiki that GSV (visible satellites) and GSA (list of satellites and data for obtaining fix position) are available parameters.
+Seems similar to the stuff needed in RTCM ig.
+Gotta see more into what params are needed.

 Ionosphere Delay is the biggest delay, after Selective Availability (SA), which is intentional.
 **Ionosphere Delay Model**
 Calculated by Klobuchar model, derived from Bent Model